EAR PIERCINGS

 TRAGUS: The tragus piercing typically takes between 8-12 weeks to heal.
 The rejection rate for a tragus piercing is higher than other piercings due to its location.
 Remember not to wear earbuds or headphones for at least 2 weeks following your tragus piercing.
 The tragus is typically pierced with a 16 gauge needle.

-LIP PIERCINGS
+LIP & ORAL PIERCINGS

 Remember, redness, swelling, and tenderness is typical for at least a week, and can last much longer.
-Swelling is a particular worry for lip piercings, and can last for up to two weeks.
+Swelling is a particular worry for lip and oral piercings, and can last for up to two weeks.
 You will likely be pierced with a bar much longer than would fit comfortably in a typical piercing, which will be downsized when swelling is reduced.

 There are more individualized instructions for specific piercings, which you can find below: